KILTprotocol/docs/docs/sdk/1-workshop/07-attestation.md

 - `true` and `true` if the signature and data are valid (they should be);
 - The block hash in which the transaction was finalized;
-- The `AttestedClaim` object.
+- The `Credential` object.

-Copy the `AttestedClaim` object, you'll need it soon.
+Copy the `Credential` object, you'll need it soon.

-Your job as an <span class="label-role attester">attester</span> is done: you've successfully attested a claim, written the attestation hash onto the chain, and prepared the `AttestedClaim` object for the <span class="label-role claimer">claimer</span>.
+Your job as an <span class="label-role attester">attester</span> is done: you've successfully attested a claim, written the attestation hash onto the chain, and prepared the `Credential` object for the <span class="label-role claimer">claimer</span>.

 [faucet]: https://faucet.kilt.io/